UnicordDev/UniSky/README.md

 From here, building should be as simple as double clicking `UniSky.sln`, ensuring your targets are appropriate to your testing platform (e.g. Debug x64), and hitting F5.

 ## Testing
-Unisky currently lacks any kind of unit testing.
-This will likely change as I adopt a more sane workflow, but for now, I suggest going around the app and making sure everything you'd use regularly works, and ensuring all configurations build.
+Before submitting contribtuions, please ensure all configurations build.
 A handy way of doing this, is Visual Studio's Batch Build feature, accessible like so:

 ![batch build](https://i.imgur.com/8bvkRRv.png)